Pulover/PuloversMacroCreator/Documentation/About.md

 * Fixed bug with recording of mouse buttons.
 * Fixed bug with WinWait timeout.
 * Fixed bugs with IE/COM Interface.
+* Fixed bugs with commas in command parameters.
 * Fixed default editor not set correctly on first run.

 ## Version 4.1.3